 - Most table service restaurants are still casual (this is a theme park, after all), with many offering either an intricately themed and immersive experience, an elevated menu and atmosphere, or a little bit of both.
 The type of seating depends on the restaurant – some have only indoor seating, while others will have both indoor and outdoor dining available.
 Unlike at quick service restaurants, here you place your order with a cast member and have your meal delivered to your table.
 Meal prices also vary dramatically.

 - Disney character dining experiences are meals with Disney characters held at table service restaurants.
 Usually, the characters will move from table to table signing autographs and taking photos throughout the meal.
-It’s a very fun way see characters without having to wait in line for a meet-and-greet.
+It’s a very fun way to see characters without having to wait in line for a meet-and-greet.
 Instead, for character dining, characters typically come to you.
 As a result, meals here tend to be more expensive than regular table serving dining.
 Unfortunately, as a result of the pandemic, character dining has been suspended or greatly reduced.
 Hopefully, these interactions will return to normal as COVID-19 recedes.

 - Snack & drink stands offer very few items on their menus and no or little-to-no seating.
 Aside from snacks like popcorn and pretzels, these can also be good places to buy specialty or seasonal snacks like limited-time funnel cakes or character-inspired treats.

 - Lounges are either attached to a restaurant or in a standalone space with seating.
 A few snacks may be offered, but the focus is definitely on the drinks.
-With four different lounges, the most at any park, you’ll never need to look very hard or long for alcohol in Hollywood Studios.
+With four different bars available, the most at any park, you’ll never need to look very hard or long for alcohol in Hollywood Studios.

 - You can expect almost every restaurant to have at least a few plant-based or allergy/gluten-free options.
 To see what options you can enjoy before getting to the restaurant, just open the restaurant’s menu on the Disney World app and scroll to the bottom.
 And be sure to let a cast member know that you have a dietary restriction before or when ordering.